martinschaible/guide-uptime-kuma-monitoring/README.md

 :collision: To be able to react quickly to errors and failures, a few checks are sufficient, which can be accomplished with SNMP.

 ## Basics
-Before we begin monitoring, let's start with some organizational steps:
+Before we begin monitoring, let's start with some organizational steps.
+To keep track of everything, it makes sense to store the different sensors in appropriate *folders*.
+We use a **Group Monitor* for each one:

 :small_blue_diamond: Create a new **Monitor** of type **Group** for each server.
 Use the server name as the **Friendly Name**.<br>
 :small_blue_diamond: Below this group, create the groups **SNMP** and **Websites**.<br>

+:point_right: You probably already have **Notifications** set up that have *Default enabled* and *Apply on all existing monitors* enabled.
+This makes absolutely no sense for groups, because it would result in unnecessary notifications being sent.
+Therefore, we disable *notifications* in every group.
 :point_right: You can leave all other values ​​in the group as they are.
 At first, I thought these values ​​would be inherited by new objects.
 Unfortunately, that's not the case.

 ## Ping